Scripting & Automation - Bitbucket CLI for CI/CD Workflows

 # Good - explicit and reliablebb pr list -w myworkspace -r myrepo --json

-# Bad - may fail if context can't be detectedbb pr list --jsonHandle API Failures
+# Bad - may fail if context can't be detectedbb pr list --jsonHandle Persistent Failures

 #!/bin/bash